-Status Orange Rainfall Warning Issued for Cork and Kerry
+Orange Rainfall Warning Active for Cork Until 6pm

-Expect significant flooding, hazardous roads and poor visibility until 6pm.
+Expect significant flooding, hazardous roads and poor visibility.

-Met Éireann has issued an Orange level rainfall warning for Cork and Kerry, with significant accumulations expected on high ground and the highest totals anticipated in Kerry and West Cork.
+Met Éireann's Orange level rainfall warning for Cork and Kerry remains in effect until 18:00 this evening, with significant accumulations expected on high ground and the highest totals anticipated in Kerry and West Cork.

-The warning, issued this morning at 08:55, will come into effect at 03:00 tomorrow morning (Sunday 14 December) and remain in place until 18:00 tomorrow evening.
+The warning, issued yesterday morning at 08:55, came into effect at 03:00 this morning and will remain in place until 18:00 tonight.

 Gerry Murphy added: